shakes76/PatternAnalysis-2023/README.md

 3. For first stage
    1. run `prestage_train.py`.
 You can select the mode among `VAE` and `VQVAE` in `line 27` in this script.
 4. For second stage
-   1. TODO, collect indices data to another place.
+   1. run `latent_dataset.py`.
+This script is to collect latent data.
    2. run `stable_diffusion.py`.
 If you want to use pixelCNN, you can run `pixelCNN.ipynb`

 ## Results